 The Assette Data Object Editor supports a variety of expressions and functions that allow you to manipulate and calculate data effectively.
-One of the fundamental mathematical operations available is the “Multiply” expression, which is performed using the *
+One of the fundamental mathematical operations available is the “Multiply” expression, which is performed using the * operator.

 Mathematical Operators Overview #